-Two Rush University System for Health (RUSH) hospitals again were rated among the best in the country for safety in the latest grades awarded by the Leapfrog Group, a nonprofit watchdog organization.
-Rush Copley Medical Center and Rush Oak Park Hospital both received A grades, the highest possible.
+Two Rush University System for Health hospitals again were rated among the best in the country for safety in the latest grades awarded by The Leapfrog Group, a nonprofit watchdog organization.
+Rush University Medical Center and Rush Oak Park Hospital both received A grades, the highest possible.

-Leapfrog announced the latest of its twice-yearly safety grades this month, rating more than 2,600 hospitals in the United States for their commitment to reducing errors, infections, and accidents that can harm patients.
+Leapfrog announced the latest of its twice-yearly safety grades today, rating more than 2,600 hospitals in the United States for their success at avoiding errors, infections, and accidents that can harm patients.

-Leapfrog used 28 measures of publicly available hospital data to assign scores of A, B, C, D or F. The score represents each hospital's overall performance in keeping patients safe from preventable medical errors, accidents, injuries and infections while they are in the hospital.
+Leapfrog uses up to 27 measures of publicly available hospital safety data to assign grades of A, B, C, D or F every six months.
+The grade represents each hospital's overall performance in keeping patients safe from preventable medical errors, accidents, injuries, infections and other kinds of harm while they are in the hospital.

-The Leapfrog Group compiles the Hospital Safety Score under the guidance of the nation's leading experts on patient safety in order to provide the public with information they can use to protect themselves and their families.
-A full analysis of the data and methodology used is available on the Hospital Safety Score website.
+The Leapfrog Group compiles the Hospital Safety Grade under the guidance of the nation's leading experts on patient safety in order to provide the public with information they can use to protect themselves and their families.
+A full analysis of the data and methodology used is available on the Hospital Safety Grade website.

 “We are extremely grateful to hospital leaders and health care workers who have remained steadfast in prioritizing patient safety as our nation battles COVID-19,” said Leah Binder, president and CEO of The Leapfrog Group.
 With the current pandemic exposing existing flaws within the U.S. health care system, we appreciate you putting patient safety first.
 Lives depend on it.”